bduggan/raku-map-deckgl/README.md

 The `render` method will return the HTML and Javascript to render the map.

-Alternatively, layers can be generate direcly by using classes which correspond to the DeckGL classes, and added via the `add-layer` method.
+Alternatively, layers can be generated directly by using classes which correspond to the DeckGL classes, and added via the `add-layer` method.

 METHODS
 =======